padiketeku/EarthObservation101-Practicals/Activity-10-Classification of Surface Types.md

      Waterbodies appear dark, randomly sample 20 pixels using the "Add a marker" tool.
-Before you get the "Add a marker", under **Geometry Import** click "+new layer" (see the figure below) to create a new geometry.
+Before you use the "Add a marker" tool, under **Geometry Import** click "+new layer" (see the figure below) to create a new geometry.
 Select the "Add a marker" (see figure below).
 This is the tear-drop icon in the geometry tool.

      ![image](https://github.com/user-attachments/assets/fb12fa59-4618-4e4d-b877-fb1a75663dd9)